 What Hz is Best for Bass?

+The Hz rerating is just the frequency rating in hertz.
 A 20-120 Hz rating is the best option for bass in most subwoofers.

 The lower the Hz, the deeper the bass you may get.
 Some of the most effective subwoofers available have a Hz range of this sort.